Author Guidelines

 Copyright

 Authors will be asked to complete a Statement of Authorship and a Copyright Transfer Form upon the acceptance of their manuscript.
-The corresponding author should be responsible for completing the forms and obtain the signatures of all authors.
+The corresponding author should be responsible for completing the forms and obtaining the signatures of all authors.